Wilton's Music Hall

 Wilton's Music Hall is a Grade II* listed building in Shadwell, built as a music hall and now run as a multi-arts performance space in Graces Alley, off Cable Street in the London Borough of Tower Hamlets.
-It is one of very few surviving music halls and retains many original features.
+It is one of very few surviving music halls of the East End of London and retains many original features.

 Wilton's has been a producing venue since 2004.
-It produces imaginative, distinctive work that has roots in the early music hall tradition but reinterpreted for an audience of today, which means presenting a diverse and distinct programme including opera, puppetry, classical music, cabaret, dance, and magic.
-Situated at the heart of the historic East End within easy walking distance from The Tower of London, the River Thames and the City, it is a focus for theatrical and East End history, as well as a living theatre, concert hall, public bar and heritage site.
+It presents a diverse and programme including opera, puppetry, classical music, cabaret, dance, and magic.
+It is a focus for theatrical and East End history, as well as a living theatre, concert hall, public bar and heritage site.

 The venue underwent an extensive programme of restoration work from 2012 to 2015.
-The theatre did not close at any point during the building works: instead running an interim arts programme called The Chrysalis Club.
+The theatre did not close during the building works, instead running an interim arts programme called The Chrysalis Club.
 The award-winning spaces reopened in October 2015.

 Architecture

 The theatre is a rare surviving example of the "giant pub hall".
 In the theatre, a single gallery, on three sides and supported by "barley sugar" cast iron pillars, rises above a large rectangular hall and a high stage with a proscenium arch.
 In its heyday, a "sun-burner" chandelier of 300 gas jets and 27,000 cut crystals, illuminated a mirrored hall.
 Today, charring is still visible in the rafters, where the chimney exhausted the heat of this massive device.
 The hall would have had space for supper tables, a benched area, and promenades around the outside for standing customers.

 Wilton's was modelled on many other successful London halls of the time, including the second Canterbury Hall (1854) in Lambeth, Evans Music-and-Supper Rooms (1856) in Covent Garden, and Weston's (1857) (later known as 'The Royal Holborn').
 Wilton's remains the only surviving example.